Kerad180/Kerad180.github.io/README.md

 Programmin is easy.
 There is only 1 or 0, true or false, nothing between.

 ## My Projects
 - Mainbook - It is a social networking site similar to Facebook.
 You can share posts and write to other users.
-Webiste wrote using jQuery, PHP and SQL database.
-The "password hash" function was used to encode the password with the "PASSWORD_DEFAULT" value set.